vivekascoder/vivekascoder.github.io/content/posts/create-a-token-on-aptos-using-move.md

 <img src="/2022-10-22-21-53-14.png" width="300" />
 </center>

-> Petra wallet might has decimal issue?
+> Petra wallet might have some decimal issue?

 And finally you have your token in your wallet.